SohamW1/JobHat/README.md

 ## Features:
 Sorting and Matching: JobHat employs enchanting sorting techniques to match users with suitable job opportunities based on their skills and talents.

-**Talent Discovery**: Users can explore a wide range of career options and discover hidden talents they never knew they possessed.
+**Talent Discovery**: Users can explore a wide range of career options.

 **Magical Insights**: Receive personalized insights and recommendations tailored to your unique abilities and aspirations.